 Now that you’ve seen our list of products and reviews for each one, you may have some more questions about natural flea treatments, including whether they are actually effective.
 We’ve tried to answer any questions that you may have in this FAQ section.

-What Ingredients Are In Natural Flea Treatments?
+What Ingredients Are in Natural Flea Treatments?

 Are Natural Flea Treatments Safe?

 Natural flea treatments are said to be safer than chemical flea treatments or even flea medications that contain chemicals in them.
-However, the chemicals in many natural flea treatments are essential oils that are naturally produced by plants.
+However, the chemicals in many natural flea treatments are essential oils that are produced by plants.

 It’s worth noting that the essential oils used in flea and tick treatments are diluted with water, so they pose less of a risk.
-But, essential oils can also be absorbed by your cat’s body, which is why it’s important to only use the products as directed and not overexpose your cat to the product.
+But essential oils can also be absorbed by your cat’s body, which is why it’s important to only use the products as directed and not overexpose your cat to the product.
 Even diluted products can be harmful to cats in large amounts.

 Are Natural Flea Treatments Effective?